 The C.M.
 Russell Museum traces its origins to July 4, 1930, when the artist’s log cabin studio and gallery addition opened as the Russell Memorial, operated by the city of Great Falls in a newly created Russell Memorial Park.
 The first museum of Western art in the United States, the C.M.
-Russell Museum Complex has grown substantially over the past eighty-six years with considerable support from the residents of Great Falls and Montana and with backing from individual patrons and collectors from across the United States and around the world.
+Russell Museum Complex has grown substantially since its incorporation in 1953, with considerable support from the residents of Great Falls and Montana and with backing from individual patrons and collectors from across the United States and around the world.
 Today, the C.M.
 Russell Museum Complex fills an entire city block and encompasses 65,000 square feet of exhibition galleries and educational programming spaces.
-The museum complex includes the Russells’ original house and studio, a National Historic Landmark, the Frederic G. Renner Archives and Research Library, Candace and Jim Fish, Sr., Discovery Gallery, and the Charlie Russell Riders Outdoor Sculpture Garden.
+The museum complex includes the Russells’ original house and studio, a National Historic Landmark, the Frederic G. and Ginger K. Renner Research Center, the Candace and Jim Fish, Sr. Discovery Gallery, and the Charlie Russell Riders Outdoor Sculpture Garden.

 Because the collections of the museum span Russell’s entire lifetime and include the artist’s home and studio, the C.M.
 Russell Museum Complex is the only place in the world where members and guests can experience a total immersion in the art and stories of Charles M. Russell.
 Russell’s artistic subjects were based on Western history and traditions and his personal experience, reflecting themes of Northern Plains Indian life, cowboy culture, and wildlife.